- How long is a camp session?

 How large is the Camp Carson staff?

 YMCA Camp Carson typically has a summer staff around 45 counselors.
 At any given time there will be another 20-25 support staff that are either full-time, office staff, maintenance staff or ground staff.
 Camp Carson also hires international staff from several different hemispheres in order to bring a cultural diversity to the camp life for both campers and fellow staff.

 What is the pay for a staff at Camp Carson?

 It is hard to answer this question directly.
 But we will give it a shot.

-The staff salaries range from $150 a week up to $250 a week based on the position, the experience and the certifications that each individual may already have.
+The staff salaries range from $175 a week up to $250 a week based on the position, the experience and the certifications that each individual may already have.
 We also provide lodging, and all your meals while on site.
 In 2015 we are trying to add a completion bonus to staff who work all summer with a satisfactory work status.